OSGeo/OSGeoLive-doc/en/quickstart/gmt_quickstart.rst

 Examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are 30 example jobs built in, and a script to run them all:
+There are 30 example jobs built in:

 Open a terminal, then